adonno/tagreader/README.md

 - Pre-configured components.
 All required components and the case for you to enjoy building yourself.
 - Case only.
 Order a case to use with your own components.

+## Additional component

+In order to be able to use the tag reader with the new tag integration added in Home Assistant v 0.115, a special custom component is required

 ## Contributing

 TODO